 Support for Next.js Features

-Deployra supports all core Next.js features, including server-side rendering (SSR), static site generation (SSG), API routes, and image optimization.
+Because your app runs as a normal long-running container, all core Next.js features work: server-side rendering (SSR), static site generation (SSG), API routes, image optimization, and Incremental Static Regeneration.

 Custom Domain Support